 What does salt actually do in saltwater pools?

 The role of salt in saltwater pools is not to disinfect water on its own, nor to make you more buoyant.
 As we said, salt levels in these pools are far below the salt concentration in ocean waters.
-The salt acts as a continuous source of convertible chlorine, and that’s the primary roll of salt.
+The salt acts as a continuous source of convertible chlorine.

-Saltwater pool disinfection systems also rely on chlorine to kill bacteria, germs and neutralize other contaminants in the water, much like in traditional chlorine-based systems.
+Saltwater pool disinfection systems also rely on chlorine to kill bacteria and germs, and neutralize other contaminants in the water, much like in traditional chlorine-based systems.

 So, chlorine plays much the same roll in saltwater pools as in standard chlorine pools.
 It kills bacteria through a relatively simple chemical reaction.
 Let’s now compare the corresponding process in traditional pools.